FormerlyIncarcerated/org/docs-site/blog/2025-06-24-introducing-blue-ocean-theme.md

 ---
-slug: introducing-blue-ocean-theme
+slug: introducing-prison-blues-theme
-title: 🌊 Introducing the Blue Ocean Theme System
+title: 🏛️ Introducing the Prison Blues Theme System
 authors: [design-team]
-tags: [design, accessibility, theme, ui-ux]
+tags: [design, accessibility, theme, ui-ux, prison-blues]
 ---

-# 🌊 Introducing the Blue Ocean Theme System
+# 🏛️ Introducing the Prison Blues Theme System

-**Professional Design Meets Accessibility Excellence**
+**Honoring the Journey of Transformation Through Meaningful Design**

-We're excited to unveil the Blue Ocean Theme System - a comprehensive design language that reflects our mission of creating new opportunities and navigating uncharted waters in the reentry space.
-This isn't just a visual refresh; it's a complete reimagining of how technology can serve our community with dignity, accessibility, and professional excellence.
+We're excited to unveil the Prison Blues Theme System - a comprehensive design language that honors the lived experiences of our community while reflecting our mission of transformation and second chances.
+This isn't just a visual refresh; it's a meaningful tribute to the journey from incarceration to empowerment, designed with dignity, accessibility, and professional excellence at its core.

 <!--truncate-->

-## 🎨 The Philosophy Behind Blue Ocean
+## 🎨 The Philosophy Behind Prison Blues

-### 🌊 Why "Blue Ocean"?
+### 🏛️ Why "Prison Blues"?

-The Blue Ocean strategy concept represents creating new market spaces rather than competing in existing ones.
-For our community, this means:
+The Prison Blues theme system honors the lived experiences of formerly incarcerated individuals while symbolizing transformation and hope.
+Each theme is named after real correctional facilities, acknowledging the journey while focusing on growth and second chances:

-- **Uncharted Opportunities**: Creating new pathways that didn't exist before
+- **Authentic Connection**: Themes that resonate with real experiences and places
-- **Professional Growth**: Moving beyond traditional limitations
+- **Transformation Journey**: From confinement to empowerment and opportunity
-- **Calm Navigation**: Providing stability and trust in uncertain times
+- **Dignity and Respect**: Professional design that honors every individual's worth
-- **Depth and Possibility**: Representing the vast potential within each individual
+- **Strength Through Adversity**: Celebrating resilience and the power of change

 ### 🎯 Design Principles